Types of Business Loans for SMEs

 1. Business Term Loan

 This is what most people have in mind when they talk about business loans.
 Almost every bank in Singapore offers this option of financing, and the terms are broadly similar.
-Business Term Loans, also commonly known as Working Capital Loans, have quantums that range from $100,000 to $500,000, and loan tenures of 12 to 60 months.
+Business Term Loans, also commonly known as Working Capital Loans, have quantum that ranges from $100,000 to $500,000 and loan tenures of 12 to 60 months.

 Business term loans are unsecured, so SMEs will not have to pledge any assets or collateral.
-However, these loans have a higher qualifying criteria.
+However, these loans have higher qualifying criteria.
 At a minimum, most banks require the business to have been in operation for two to three years.
-In addition, the bank will review the borrower’s credit score, and possibly the credit score of the director or owner as well.
+The bank will also review the borrower’s credit score and possibly the credit score of the director or owner as well.

 SMEs should note that business term loans might have a prepayment penalty.
-If a business tries to repay a loan with a 24-month tenure in six months, for example, they may have to pay charges so as to compensate the bank for lost interest.
+If a business tries to repay a loan with a 24-month tenure in six months, they may have to pay charges to compensate the bank for lost interest.
 As such, it’s important to know exactly how much you need before borrowing.

 1.1 SME Working Capital Loan